AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module12/ex3.md

 ![Demo](./images/slackmsgpopup.png)

-Copy the below text and paste it in the empty popup-window.
+Copy the below text and paste it in the empty popup window.

 ```json
 {